wakkihaya/neurotechjp/src/md/en/blog/ryan-kernel.md

 Now, with newfound insights they are beginning to iterate on their technology with R&D underway for the next generation Flow.
 > I think time-domain fNIRS is one of the best technologies for non-invasively measuring the brain with precision.
-> For the technology that's enabled us to do that, **there is still a lot of room for improvement on our existing Kernel Flow**.
+> For the technology that has enabled us to do that, **there is still a lot of room for improvement on our existing Kernel Flow**.

 &nbsp;